 The overall appearance of the interior, which is dominated by a structure of balconies and oratories, dates from the times of Maria Theresia and Emperor Franz II.
 (1768–1835).

 The four cap stones of the chapel’s ribbed vault belong to the original Gothic structure.
 They depict Christ Blessing, Mary with the Divine Infant, the Evangelist John and the Archangel Gabriel.
 The same applies to the colourful wooden statues of saints in the front area of the nave, which symbolize the Heavenly Court.
 On the left side altar stands a wooden Virgin Mary, dating from approximately 1410.

-The murdered heir to the throne Franz Ferdinand and the last incumbent emperor, Emperor Franz Joseph, were laid out in the Imperial Chapel.
+The murdered heir to the throne Franz Ferdinand and Emperor Franz Joseph, were laid out in the Imperial Chapel.
 The Imperial Chapel can be reached through Inner Castle Court (Innerer Burghof) and the Swiss Gate (Schweizertor) or from Josephsplatz (State Hall National Libary).
-The entrance is above the treasury.
+The entrance is above the Imperial Treasury.

 The musicians of the Vienna Court Music Ensemble perform church music in unmatched quality, for which the appropriate performance type at the Imperial Chapel is the celebration of a Roman Catholic mass.